 When represented in numeric notation, permissions can have three or four octal digits (0-7).
-The first digit represents the special permissions an if it is omitted it means that no special permissions are set on the file.
-In our case
+The first digit represents the special permissions, and if it is omitted, it means that no special permissions are set on the file.
+In our example

 0755.
 The first digit can be a combination of

 File permissions can be changed using the